Jared Walsh: Los Angeles Angels

 Walsh spent his first professional season with the Arizona League Angels and Orem Owlz.
 He played 2016 with the Burlington Bees, 2017 with the Inland Empire 66ers and Mobile BayBears, and 2018 with Inland Empire, Mobile and the Salt Lake Bees.
 He also appeared in eight games as a relief pitcher in 2018.

 The Angels invited Walsh to spring training in 2019, where they continued to use him as a two-way player.
 He returned to Salt Lake to begin 2019.
 On May 15, 2019, his contract was selected and he was called up to the major leagues.
 He made his debut that day versus the Minnesota Twins, where he went 3 for 4.
 On May 26, Walsh recorded his first career run batted in (RBI) with a walk-off bloop RBI single against the Texas Rangers.
 In 2020, Walsh finished second on the team in home runs (9) despite only playing in 32 games, batting .293/.324/.646.

 In the spring of 2020, Walsh suffered an arm injury which prevented him from pitching, forcing him to focus only on hitting and playing first base.
 Walsh made the 2020 Opening Day roster and performed well enough in the shortened season to finish seventh in voting for the American League Rookie of the Year Award.
 His season was described as a "breakout" and a "bright spot" in a disappointing year for the Angels.

 Prior to the 2021 season, Angels manager Joe Maddon said that the team did not plan to have Walsh pitch and were choosing to focus on his offense and defense, due in large part to his success in the prior season as a first baseman.
 In May 2021, the Angels released first baseman and designated hitter Albert Pujols in part to free up playing time for Walsh whose success had carried over from the prior season.
-2021 proved to be Walsh's breakout year, as he batted .277/.340/.509 with 29 home runs and 98 RBIs in 144 games and was named to the American League All-Star team.
+2021 proved to be Walsh's breakout year, as he batted .277/.340/.509 with 29 home runs and 98 RBI in 144 games and was named to the American League All-Star team.
 Against left-handers, however, he had a .208 on base percentage, the lowest in the major leagues.